Resources for navigating this political season

 Misfits from Journey Church

 Mike Erre and Journey Church is exploring our political landscape through the lens of the Kingdom of God.
-The series is ongoing (started on August 5th), and we’ll keep adding the links as they go.

 Practice Teaching